vilya/Flocking/README.txt

 ---

 - Edit the Makefile:
+  - change the NUKE_VERSION_MAJOR and NUKE_VERSION_MINOR variables to match the version of Nuke that you're compiling against.
-  - change the path on line 11 to match the root of your Nuke install.
+  - change the path on line 16 to match the root of your Nuke install.
 - Run make:
     make